You can find cool & fun things to do in Tbilisi at every corner. The city is lively, energetic and vibrant.

 Eat a traditional Georgian food, all of it and as much as you can!

 Seriously, the Georgian cuisines are delicious!
-Some of the most famous and good ones are puri, khachapuri, eggplant walnut rolls, khinkali, lobio.
+Some of the most famous and tasty dishes are khachapuri, eggplant walnut rolls, khinkali, odjahuri, etc.

-Recommended restaurants: Machakhela – Samikitno (the one that I mentioned above, several locations) and Racha Tavern (4 Mikheil Lermontovi St, Tbilisi, Georgia).
+Recommended restaurants: Machakhela – Samikitno (the one that I mentioned above, several locations) & Racha Tavern (6 Lermontovi St, Tbilisi, Georgia).

 READ NEXT: How to eat on a budget around the world